Sample libraries from Karoryfer

 Our free sample libraries can be downloaded directly from this site - no registration, like or donation required.
-We plan to start making some commercial libraries as well.
-The samples have a CC-BY attribution, but we only want attribution if you're going to redistribute these samples as samples or as part of larger sample libraries.
+Most of these samples have a CC-BY attribution, but we only want attribution if you're going to redistribute these samples as samples or as part of larger sample libraries.
 If you are using them in tracks, feel free to ignore the attribution part with any of the instrument libraries.